How access any IoT device or web server behind a Teltonika Networks router

 • Raspberry Pi (Model 3) hosting a web server or any other device you want to access behind the router

-• EMnify IoT SIM
+• emnify IoT SIM

 Preparation:

-If you have not ordered or registered an EMnify SIM yet, you can do so by signing up on the EMnify portal.
+If you have not ordered or registered an emnify SIM yet, you can do so by signing up on the emnify portal.
 You will get an trial pack including a 10€ free prepaid IoT SIM.
 Follow this Quick Start Guide to register your SIM card.
 Then assign the SIM to an endpoint named after the router, in my case I named it “Teltonika RUT240”.

 4 Steps Navigation